 But these synthesized opiates above all else, far too often, lead to young, talented people never waking up, found dead in their own bed.

-Last weekend I dropped off some SUPREME stickers at my local graveyard, laid them down next to headstones of brothers known since childhood, celebrating a birthday of one, as me and a co-conspirator, armed with a blue-tooth speaker plus our customary attitude, introduced stone markings, now representing their spirits, to the likes of Mac Miller and Lil Peep.
+Last weekend I dropped off some SUPREME stickers at my local graveyard, laid them down next to headstones of brothers known since childhood, celebrating a birthday of one, as my co-conspirator and I, armed with blue-tooth speaker plus customary attitude, introduced stones representing their spirits, to the likes of Mac Miller and Lil Peep.

 I don’t really know how either went, but Rest In Peace.

 I haven’t been able to make much more sense of this mess since they left, but can also say that I’m not ready to sleep.

 Speaking of sleeping, I’m imaging what many must be thinking if still reading…